basecamp/kamal-site/docs/configuration/builder-examples.md

 ## [Using remote builder for single-arch](#using-remote-builder-for-single-arch)

-If you're developing on ARM64 (like Apple Silicon), but you want to deploy on AMD64 (x86 64-bit), by default, Kamal will setup a local buildx configuration that does this through QEMU emulation.
-But this can be quite slow, especially on the first build.
+If you're developing on ARM64 (like Apple Silicon), but you want to deploy on AMD64 (x86 64-bit), by default, Kamal will set up a local buildx configuration that does this through QEMU emulation.
+However, this can be quite slow, especially on the first build.

 If you want to speed up this process by using a remote AMD64 host to natively build the AMD64 part of the image, you can set a remote builder: